jrolfe426/confluent-platform-POC/README.md

      - Control Center:  sudo systemctrl start confluent-control-center
   3. Check the status of service:
      - systemctl status confluent*
-     - Below is a screenshot of a successful run
+     - Below is a screenshot of a successful run:
         <img width="1373" alt="Screen Shot 2022-09-06 at 11 18 00 AM" src="https://user-images.githubusercontent.com/100879140/188685734-2e988428-9196-46fa-8e9a-b37057904ff4.png">
   4. Log into the Control Center UI by accessing the public IP address assigned to the Control Center VM - "xxx.xxx.xxx.xxx:9021".
 Ensure that the cluster is healthy and that the ksqlDB and connect clusters are attached.